Why This Actually Matters (Yes, Even to You)

 Functionally similar.
 Tonally, miles apart.

-Section 2: How Tone Changes With Voice
+Section 2: How Your Tone Shifts with Voice Choice

 Active Voice: Bold, Clear, No Nonsense